 Visualization options

-The Single Value chart displays a single value derived from analysis.
-This chart type is used for top values, aggregated calculations, and analysis.
+Displays a single value derived from analysis.
+Analytics uses single value for top values, aggregated calculations, and analysis.

 Table